 Mental Toughness

 This is one of the great sports cliche's.
-Top performance is achieved when one is able to be completely present.
-A top athlete may block negative thoughts, pump himself up with positive thoughts or simply breathe deeply to distract himself from thoughts and outside distractions.
-He is focused.
-He is beyond thoughts.
-His muscles are oxygenated and flexible and his body responds by instinct.
+Top performance is achieved when one is able to be completely focused and present.
+When one is free of thoughts, your muscles are oxygenated and flexible and your body responds by instinct.
 This is a ready state, ready for success.
-It should be called Mental Readiness!
+We should be striving for Mental Readiness!

 Test Anxiety